 CONFIDENTIALITY AND NON-DISCLOSURE AGREEMENT

-AGREEMENT made as of this __th day of ________ 2001 by and among eFinance Corporation, a Delaware corporation, and ____________________________________________________________________, as reflected by their signatures below hereto.
+AGREEMENT made as of this __th day of September, 2001 by and among eFinance Corporation, a Delaware corporation, and Enron Credit Inc., as reflected by their signatures below hereto.

 WHEREAS, the parties desire to determine the feasibility and desirability of working together in a new business relationship involving the parties’ products and services (collectively, the "Project"); and

-WHEREAS, in order to make a thorough examination to determine such feasibility and desirability each of the undersigned desires to access, and exchange with the other party, certain confidential and proprietary information; and
+WHEREAS, in order to make a thorough examination to determine such feasibility and desirability of the Project each of the undersigned desires to access, and exchange with the other party, certain confidential and proprietary information; and

 WHEREAS, in consideration of the disclosure of such confidential and proprietary information, each of the parties desires to address the treatment of such information by the party receiving the same.